Provider Claim Disputes

 - Clinical appeals: Submit a clinical appeal to request reconsideration of a medical necessity decision.

-If you do not agree with a denial on a processed claim, you have 365 calendar days from the date of service or discharge, unless otherwise specified in your contract, to submit an appeal.
+If you do not agree with a denial on a processed claim, you have 90 calendar days from the date of claim denial to file a claim appeal.

 If the appeal is not submitted in the required time frame, the claim will not be reconsidered and the appeal will be denied.
 Providers will be notified in writing if the appeal is denied.
 If the appeal is approved, payment will show on the Explanation of Payment (EOP).